jdbirla/JD_Spring_Microservices/Interview_guide.md

  17. Intruducing ```Launching Zipkin container ``` [Solution for Problem (currency-conversion/currency-exchange) : Launching Zipkin contianer using Docker]
      ``` docker run -p 9411:9411 openzipkin/zipkin:2.23 ```
  18. Intruducing ```Connecting Microservice to Zipkin/sleuth/spring rabbit mq ``` [Solution for Problem (currency-conversion/currency-exchange) : Connecting to microservices using Zipkin/sleuth.spring rabit mq]
 > spring.sleuth.sampler.probability=1.0  all request tracing we can set percentage like 0.5%
- 20.
+ 20. Intruducing ```Creating Container Image for Microservices ``` [Solution for Problem (currency-conversion/currency-exchange) : Deploying and running all services in one shot using docker  ]
+ 21.